-Student-centric lectures: For theory courses, the teachers use a variety of activities which allows maximum student involvement, thus putting the learners in active roles.
+Student-centric lectures: In theory classes, teachers use a variety of activities to get as much student participation as possible and put students in active roles.
 These modes of learning include - dialogue based learning, discussion forums, brainstorming, debates, mock interviews, reflective practices, research-based learning, educational games and quizzes, correlational approaches, use of online interactive apps to involve students and assess their learning, seminar presentations, flipped learning and use of videos, films and other educational resources.